nataliagolunova/rsschool-cv/cv.md

         });
     });
 ```
 ## English level: elementary.
-I study English in the duolingo app and communicate in English in speaky.
+I study English in the "Duolingo" app and communicate in English in "Speaky".